 In 2007, MI6 lent our name to a new magazine, MI6 Confidential, which publishes regular in depth analysis and interviews with some of the biggest names from the films and books.
 After 10 years, MI6 Confidential continues to publish five issues annually with a special 100-page perfect bound issue introduced in 2017.

-To stay connected we publish regularly to twitter, Facebook, Instagram; offer occasional email newsletters; and for the biggest announcements you can subscribe to push notifications on your device.
+To stay connected we publish regularly to Twitter, Facebook, Instagram; RSS of our news and features feeds. offer occasional email newsletters; and for the biggest announcements you can subscribe to push notifications on your device.

 What We Are Not